Allan1/guide-automator/README.md

-    -P, --pdf              Export manual to PDF, default is export for all types -H, --html             Export manual to HTML, default is export for all types -I, --image            Export ONLY manual's image and ignore others types, default is export for all types -L, --legacy           Use Legacy mode "<automator>" [DEPRECATED]
+    -P, --pdf              Export manual to PDF, default is export for all types -H, --html             Export manual to HTML, default is export for all types -I, --image            Export ONLY manual's image and ignore others types, default is export for all types -s, --style <style.css>  Css style to be used in the manual or theme [lightBlue,lightOrange] -L, --legacy           Use Legacy mode "<automator>" [DEPRECATED] -d, --debug              Show progress of code

   Examples:

     $ guide-automator -i input.md -o output/
     $ guide-automator -i input.md
+    $ guide-automator -i input.md -o output/ -s lightBlue
 ```

 ---